gpratte/poker-league-current-game/README.md

 Each step can be found on the cooresponding branch.

+## step 10 add new player
+Wired up the ability to add a new player (a player that has never played in the league before) to a game.

+Just cranking the wheel now.
+Easy to implement this since adding an existing player and updating a player have already been coded.

 ## step 09 edit player
 Now that I understand how to use the redux store for not only the game state but also for the UI state, things a flowing nicely.